Recycling in Wentzville

 Where are my recyclables going?

-Meridian Waste, Inc., will be taking recyclables collected from Wentzville residents to a Material Recovery Facility outside of the local area.
+Meridian Waste, Inc., will be taking recyclables collected from Wentzville residents to a Material Recovery Facility in Missouri.

 What else can I do to be more green/sustainable?